-Many people are now installing domestic solar panels.
+Many people are now installing domestic solar panels in Mandurah and Perth.
 Mandurah homeowners that are interested in this technology can find a great deal of conflicting information.
 Solar panels have evolved a great deal in recent years, and it can be hard to keep up with the latest developments.
 In this article, we will take a closer look at how you can choose the best quality solar panels for your home.

 Building a Solar Power Array As we mentioned earlier, solar panels are arranged together to create an array.
 The power output of the array as a whole is more important than the number of panels used and their size.
 Each solar panel has a nominal power rating and the higher this is, the fewer panels that you will need in the array.
 A higher output solar panel will cost more than a lower output alternative.
 So, if you have a lot of available roof space, you could get a similar power output compared to a smaller and more expensive system by using more lower output ( and cheaper) solar panels.
 Each solar panel will typically cover an area of 1.6 sqm, but the actual dimensions can vary.
 If they are looking for high quality solar panels, Mandurah based residents should contact iBreeze for expert advice.